 Suddenly, they realised something miraculous was taking place.
 It was the disciple ‘whom Jesus loved’ who made the initial recognition, verse 7.
 We know from earlier statements in John, that this disciple is anonymously named several times through the last chapters of the Gospel.
 We know, or are almost certain, that this is a reference to John himself.
 He recognised Jesus and Peter jumped in and rushed ashore.
-They had this amazing reunion on the beach, where it is difficult to know really what to say to Jesus.
+They had this amazing reunion on the beach, where it was difficult to know what to say to Jesus.
 It was such a shocking, surprising, moving and powerful event.
 It reminded them of something that had happened much earlier on in their lives, at the very beginning of their ministry when, as described at the beginning of Luke 5, which we looked at in an earlier episode, where Jesus again called out to the fishermen as they were fishing.
-Peter, Andrew, James and John in their boats and they'd had a frustrating night fishing and they put their nets in again and got a huge haul of fish.
+Peter, Andrew, James and John in their boats had had a frustrating night fishing and they put their nets in again and got a huge haul of fish.
 Jesus, at that time, said that he would make them fishers of men.
-They'd had a very similar miracle take place on an earlier occasion.
+They had had a very similar miracle take place on an earlier occasion.
 There was this memory and it was a powerful moment for them.

-Jesus is described here, as appearing to them, in verse 14; that's the third time he appears to the disciples as a group: first of all, in the house behind locked doors in Jerusalem on Easter Sunday evening; then in the same location a week later but with Thomas added; and this is now third time and there's a group of seven out of the eleven remaining Apostles gathered together on this occasion.
-The significance of this catch of fish, we'll think about in just a moment.
+Jesus is described here, as appearing to them, in verse 14.
+That is the third time he appears to the disciples as a group: first of all, in the house behind locked doors in Jerusalem on Easter Sunday evening; then in the same location a week later but with Thomas added; and this is now third time and there is a group of seven out of the eleven remaining Apostles gathered together on this occasion.

 Jesus Reinstates Peter